badlydrawnrob/elm-playground/programming-elm/README.md

 ## Things for Anki

 1. `onInput : (String -> msg) -> Attribute msg` within a form, takes a function that returns a `msg` typr variable.
 So `UpdateComment String` is a function and also a `Msg` type.
 The DOM event handler will pass the `event.target.value` as a `String` argument.
 Every time the value changes in the input field.
 See (3) in the `viewComments` function.
+2. When to validate forms and if you can rely on only HTML5 field form validators, such as regex and disable.

 ## Renaming files, folders, script